Subscribe to get posts direct to your inbox

 Maps.me is useful here.
 There are many trails snaking through the valley, after all, it’s a lifeline for the local people who have taken advantage of the water.
 Irrigation channels known as Seguias expand the reach of the river Todra, providing all the nutrients necessary to grow palms, apples, pears, pomegranates, figs, peaches and almonds, amongst others.

 Plots of land in the groves are managed by tribes and there is a sophisticated community-run system to distribute the water between plots, taking into account droughts and distances from the source.
-These systems also help to reduce tribal conflicts.
-Read more about this fascinating system here.
+Apparently these systems also help to reduce tribal conflicts.

 Through the palm groves we hike, via lush grassy meadows, glistening with a luminous lime green, through dense tunnels of palms and shrubbery.
 We precariously balance on concrete Seguias as ice cold fresh water streams past our feet.
 At various sections we cross the river on tree trunks carefully anchored with stones and rocks.
 These are not huge trunks and therefore require some due diligence when crossing!